 - Alertness during the day

-For these reasons, bone broth can be a welcome home remedy for sleep problems without having to resort to harsh medications right away.
+For these reasons, bone broth can be a welcome home remedy for sleep problems without resorting to harsh medications immediately.

-Whether you’re young or old, exercise regularly, do intermittent fasting, keto, paleo, or don’t follow any specific diet at all, bone broth is an easy way to add more essential nutrients to your daily routine.
+Whether you’re young or old, exercise regularly, do intermittent fasting, keto, paleo, or don’t follow any specific diet, bone broth is an easy way to add more essential nutrients to your daily routine.